 This latest watch from the world’s oldest watchmaking manufacture presents an impressive feat of human ingenuity.
-The avant-garde timepiece possesses the world’s thinnest minute-repeater.
+The avant-garde timepiece possesses the world’s thinnest minute repeater.
 Bearing the Seal of Geneva, its 1731 movement stuns through a sapphire crystal case back window.
 The ultra-thin Calibre 1731 is also endowed, besides elegance, with a large power reserve of approximately 65 hours.
-A marvel of haute horology, the Calibre 1731 comprises a delicate balance of mechanisms that produce a musical harmony.
-The Swiss marque’s masterpiece carries 18K pink gold hour-markers and “pearl” minute-track in an 18K 5N pink gold case with the dial in silvered opaline.
+A marvel of Haute horology, the Calibre 1731 comprises a delicate balance of mechanisms that produce musical harmony.
+The Swiss marque’s masterpiece carries 18K pink gold hour-markers and “pearl” minute-track in an 18K 5N pink gold case with the dial-in silvered opaline.

-Vacheron Constantin’s CEO, Juan-Carlos Torres celebrated the success with reiterating the refined philosophies of the Maison and its horological identity, “time for history, time for expertise and time for creation.
-The Manufacture’s ongoing commitment to these values that it has always striven to uphold pursues its ultimate goal of excellence, since continuity contributes to forging quality”.
-Their latest attempt at excellence, the Patrimony Contemporaine Calibre 1731 Minute Repeater watch will go for production by the dozen every year and bear a price tag of about $365,000.
+Vacheron Constantin’s CEO, Juan-Carlos Torres, celebrated the success by reiterating the refined philosophies of the Maison and its horological identity, “time for history, time for expertise and time for creation.
+The Manufacture’s ongoing commitment to these values that it has always striven to uphold pursues its ultimate goal of excellence since continuity contributes to forging quality”.
+Their latest attempt at excellence, the Patrimony Contemporaine Calibre 1731 Minute Repeater watch, will go for production by the dozen every year and bear a price tag of about $365,000.